qrxnz/qrack/README.md

 # qrack

+## ✒️ Description
-Simple bruteforcer for CrackMe binaries
+> Simple bruteforcer for CrackMe binaries

+qrack is a tool that I wrote to solve a CTF challenge :P

 ## Usage
 ```sh